 The study advocates for this CalShuttle approach based on: the improved service characteristics described in Section 1; and the financial and other beneficial impacts described in Section 2 especially those that will accrue to reduced government capital and operational costs.
-Not all known and potential issues have been addressed yet, by 2023 ... but they will be.
+Not all known and potential issues have been addressed yet, by 2025 ... but they are being addressed, quickly.

-Dynamic carpooling services will enable drivers and passengers to easily share a car This will reduce cost, fuel consumption, pollution, and traffic congestion.
+Dynamic carpooling services will enable drivers and passengers to easily share a car.
+This will reduce cost, fuel consumption, pollution, and traffic congestion.
 Vehicle sharing will not only be convenient but necessary.
 [Tyagi2016j]